ZoyaAfzal/100daysCodeChallenge/Day35/NullishCoalescingOperator/README.md

 Using ?? with && or || :

 Due to safety reasons, JavaScript forbids using ?? together with && and || operators, unless the precedence is explicitly specified with parentheses.
-The limitation is surely debatable, it was added to the language specification with the purpose to avoid pro
+The limitation is surely debatable, it was added to the language specification with the purpose to avoid programming mistakes, when people start to switch from || to ??.

 So we may need to add parentheses in expressions.
 Otherwise, if we omit parentheses, then as * has the higher precedence than ??, it would execute first, leading to incorrect results.